 Nigerian Cake is super rich, dense and absolutely delicious.
-It is a variation of the conventional butter cake and does not fall apart or crumble when cut into slices.
+It is a variation of the conventional butter/pound cake and does not fall apart or crumble when cut into slices.

 If you’ve ever attended a Nigerian Wedding or birthday party and wondering how the cake was made; here’s a detailed recipe you’ll surely enjoy.

 This recipe makes a well risen 10 x 3 inch deep Cake.

 - 500 grams( about 4 cups) Plain Flour /All purpose flour

 - 2 tablespoonful Baking powder